swedenconnect/openid-federation-tooling/CONTRIBUTING.md

 - Steps to reproduce: Explain how we can reproduce this error.
 - Log entries.
 If possible with a detailed log level.

-If the bug concerns an unexpected behaviour during a BankID operation include:
+If the bug concerns an unexpected behaviour in frontend operation include:

 - Device: Android/iOS/Windows/macOS
 - Browser: Safari/Chrome/Edge/Samsung Internet/...